solanav/mtfor/README.md

 # Warning

 Multithreading is weird in the standard python implementation because of the GIL.
 You should try to use Jython, IronPython or any other implementation that allows free threads.
-Compiling to C with Cython should also work.